orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 As summarized in *Applying CLA to Basketball Shooting* (2019):
 movement coordination emerges “through the interaction between the organism and the environment,” guided by task-specific constraints rather than verbal correction.

-This is why the CLA feels so different — it aligns coaching with how the brain and body actually learn.
+This is why the CLA feels so different.
+It aligns coaching with how the brain and body actually learn.
 Instead of controlling behavior, it creates conditions where learning *self-emerges*.

 ![Games Based Approach vs Constraint-Led Approach](/lovable-uploads/ssg-vs-cla.webp)